logto-io/docs/docs/docs/references/users/README.md

 - **Custom data**: contains additional info in customizable attributes, such as user-preferred color and language.
 - **Identities**: contains the user info retrieved from social sign-in, such as Facebook, GitHub, and WeChat.

-See [`packages/schemas/tables/users.sql`](https://github.com/logto-io/logto/blob/master/packages/schemas/tables/users.sql) for the latest version of the user table definition in the relational database.

 ### All attributes

 The following attributes (except password-related) are visible on the user profile.